PRTG Manual: Management

 When selecting the subtree view, the library node will look like a branch in your device tree, as shown in the screenshot below for the library node named My Sub Tree.

-When selecting a sensor collection view, only the sensors underneath the Linked Object are shown, omitting probes, groups, and devices.
-You can additionally filter by certain sensor Type, Status, and Tags.
+When selecting a sensor collection view, only the sensors underneath the Linked Object are shown.
+Probes, groups, and devices are omitted.
+You can additionally filter for certain sensor Type, Status, and Tags.
 Only matching sensors will be shown.
 The screenshot below shows the same Linked Object as above, but in sensor collection view, additionally filtered for sensors with a bandwidthsensor tag.

 For detailed information, see section Libraries and Node Settings (Overview—Library Node Display Settings).